tristen/datepickr/README.md

-Datepickr - The do it yourself date picker.
+Datepickr
 ---

-Datepickr is just a date picker.
+The do it yourself date picker.
 It makes as no assumptions how it's shown on the page. [__See demo__](http://tristen.ca/datepickr/demo/).

 - Need to show/hide it on an input field? __Do it yourself__.